-- Your full name and contact information address.
+- Your full name and contact information

-- Social Security number and date of birth.
+- Social Security number and date of birth

-- Employment information and proof of income.
+- Employment information and proof of income

-- Your citizenship status.
+- Your citizenship status

-- Purchase agreement or bill of sale.
+- Purchase agreement or bill of sale (optional)

-- Lease buyout instructions, if you’re applying for this type of loan.
+- Lease buyout instructions, if applicable.

 I got the Bank of America auto loan.
 Now what?